This post is sponsored by Montana Gold. All opinions expressed are my own. Thank you for supporting the brands that keep The Crafted Life Making!

 4. Let dry completely then seal with varnish.

-I used two colors in the same scheme (light blue + malachite) so that they would blend together seamlessly.
-There are so many amazing color combos out there that you could try, or you could even stick to just one color.
+I used two colors in the same palette (light blue + malachite) so that they would blend together seamlessly.
+There are so many amazing color combos that you could try.
+I’d love to see this in a warm + cool color way.